What Can't Go in a Dumpster? Prohibited Items List

 8. Propane Tanks

-Explosion risk even when empty:
+Explosion risk exists even in empty tanks:

-- Grill tanks
+- BBQ grill propane tanks

 - Camping cylinders